kahle23/kunlun/README.md

 <br /><br /><br />

-## Chain of Responsibility Tools
+## Chain Tools or Workflow Tools
-A set of tools designed based on the Chain of Responsibility pattern.
-It is used for most scenarios that can employ the Chain of Responsibility.
+A set of tools designed based on the responsibility chain and workflow, used for handling most scenarios where a responsibility chain or workflow can be applied.
 For example:
 - Approval processes (approval workflow);
 - Various activities in e-commerce systems;